Tw1ddle/haxe-kiwi/README.md

 ```

 ## Notes
+* There is a unit test repository for the library [here](https://github.com/Tw1ddle/haxe-kiwi-unit-tests).
 * All Haxe targets are supported.
-* More work on the test suite is needed.

 ## Acknowledgement
 * haxe-kiwi is a port of the Kiwi UI constraint solver v0.1.3.
 Kiwi was written by Chris Colbert, lead of the Nucleic Development Team.
 Their core team that coordinates development on GitHub can be found here: http://github.com/nucleic.